joshlerr/truck-analysis/README.md

 # truck-analysis
-analyzed the data collected and calculated different variables/n travelled to germany
+analyzed the data collected and calculated different variables
+germany